Native Apps vs Webview Apps - What's the Best Choice for Your Business?

 You already have something that works well.
 You've already got a responsive website.
 You don't need to do anything fancy here - just place it in a web view, add a few small touches, and publish it as a mobile app.

-A good example is if you've built a web app in a framework like Vue or Laravel for instance, and want to create a mobile version of your app.
+A good example is if you've built a web application in a framework like Vue or Laravel for instance, and want to create a mobile version of your app.
 You're best off converting it to a hybrid web app using webviews.
 This will be cheaper, faster and easier than rebuilding in a native app and building the necessary APIs for everything to function in the app.

 Is your web content really any different to what you want to show in the app?
 Do you need to use a ton of device features or make a lot of changes for your app UI?